PART ONE: The Mandela Effect Quiz | PART TWO: False Memories

-4. What are the opening lines of the Mister Rogers' Neighborhood theme song (feel free to sing the whole thing if you can't resist its charm)?
+4. What are the opening lines of the Mister Rogers' Neighborhood theme song (feel free to sing the whole thing if you can't resist its charm and nevermind the typo)?

 5. What is the iconic line spoken by Roy Scheider, in regards to a boat, after his character Chief Brody catches a glimpse of the shark in Jaws?

 6. In the classic Disney movie Snow White and the Seven Dwarfs, what is the famous line spoken by the Evil Queen to a mirror?

 7. In The Silence of the Lambs, how does Hannibal Lector greet Clarice?

 Okay, while there are many more, that's probably enough for now.
 Out of the seven questions above, how many did you get right?
 Six?
 Four?
 All of them?
 None of them?

 I got all of them wrong.
 Not a single one right.
 And I'm a self-proclaimed movie buff that loves to quote movies whenever given the chance!
 Perhaps we should move on to some non-movie/music quote/line trivia for a moment...

 1. What is the name of the children's book series featuring a family of bears living in a big treehouse that eventually received it's own animated series in the mid-80's?
 Specifically, how is it spelled?